2024 Solar Incentives Guide for East San Gabriel, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for cash that typically becomes part of your taxable income.
-Typically, you must meet a certain (small) threshold of energy production before your solar system qualifies for SRECs or similar performance-based incentives.
-SRECs and similar incentives are normally handled by your state government.
+- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for money that is generally considered part of your taxable income.
+Generally, you must meet a certain (small) threshold of energy production before your solar system can earn SRECs or similar performance-based incentives.
+These kinds of incentives are typically handled at the state level.

-• Rebates: Your solar installer might help you claim a rebate, or partial refund after purchase, for your solar panels.
-States or counties will also offer limited-time rebates at various times.
+- Rebates: Some solar companies will help you claim a rebate, or partial refund after purchase, for your solar system.
+Counties or states will also offer limited-time rebates at various times.
 The value of a rebate will usually be deducted from the total price before tax credits are calculated.

-• Tax Exemptions: These might come in the form of property tax exemptions, which allow you to exclude the value added by your solar panels when paying taxes on your house.
-They may also include exemptions on sales tax at the time of purchase.
+- Tax Exemptions: These may come in the form of property tax exemptions, which let you ignore the value added by your solar panels when paying property tax on your house.
+You may also qualify for an exemption on sales tax at the time of purchase.

 Best Regional Coverage